Franz-Josef-Danner/tracking/README.md

 - **Start Tracking Cycle** – iteratively searches for frames with few markers, detects new features and tracks them forward.
 - **Auto Track Selected** – selects all tracks named `TRACK_*` and tracks them forward.
+- **Auto Start** – builds a 50% proxy and starts the tracking cycle automatically.
+- **Toggle Cycle Pause** – pauses or resumes the running cycle.
 - **Delete Short Tracks with Prefix** – removes all tracking tracks starting with `TRACK_` that are shorter than the "Min Track Length" property and renames the remaining ones to `GOOD_`.